-REPORTING SEX-RELATED OFFENSES AND INCIDENTS OF DOMESTIC VIOLENCE, DATING VIOLENCE, SEXUAL ASSAULT, AND STALKING TO AUPD
+REPORTING SEX-RELATED OFFENSES AND INCIDENTS OF DOMESTIC VIOLENCE, DATING VIOLENCE, SEXUAL ASSAULT, AND STALKING TO AU DPS the AU Discrimination and Sexual Harassment policy and the Student Conduct Code.

-The university prohibits dating violence, domestic violence, sexual assault and stalking as defined by local law.
+The University prohibits dating violence, domestic violence, sexual assault and stalking.
 Definitions of these crimes as defined by local law are provided in the Definition of Clery Act Reportable Crimes Section of this Report.
+Definitions of these crimes as defined by University policy may be found in